RM1213-ARM/LAB2-Trading-Lab/api-server/README.md

 ## ➡️ Request Flow

 1. Nginx forwards `/api/*` requests to the Flask API server
 2. Flask receives the request (e.g. `GET /api/trades`)
 3. Application logic is executed
 4. Flask queries the PostgreSQL database
 5. Database returns results
 6. Flask formats the data as JSON
-7. Response is sent back to Nginx
+7. Response is sent back to Nginx (via Router)
 8. Nginx returns the response to the client

 ---